As a pastor’s wife, thanking your church family is so important.

 1. Use social media.
 Tweet, blog, Facebook or even email your thanks.

-3. Print an informal family photo and your expression of gratitude in the church program after the holidays.
-Also, post on church bulletin boards.
+3. Speaking of pictures, print an informal family photo and your expression of gratitude in the church program after the holidays.
+Also, post on church bulletin boards around the building.

 4. Ask your husband for a couple of minutes for you to express thanks during the Sunday services.
 Hearing from the pastor’s wife or First Lady adds a warmth and closeness only you can bring.

-5. If I have a number and if a particular person blessed you, I try to call the person before I use the gift.
-Same with the kids.
+5. If I have a number and if a particular person blessed me, I try to call the person before I use the gift.
+I’ve taught my boys the same.
+They can’t enjoy a gift without first telling the “blesser” thank you.
 It teaches the importance of gratitude.

 5. Then there is the old standby – written thanks.
-I’m not very good at this one, but if you are, I wish you God-speed and say “you go, Girl”
+I’m not very good at this one, but if you are, I wish you God-speed and say “you go, Girl.”
+Write those cards!